Rating: ![]()

 Where Vash gets interesting, though, is his refusal to kill anyone--anyone at all--and his insistence that anyone can be forgiven their past.
 This Jesus-with-a-six-shooter allegory is a bit odd, but the strength of his convictions makes for some fascinating moral drama toward the end of the series, which I'll get to later.
 For a lot of viewers, the unswerving nature of Vash's dedication to his single precept will seem illogical, annoying, or even downright silly--all of which are pointed out by other characters--but that's exactly the point: It is a religious belief that isn't necessarily "logical" or easy to understand.

 As a blunt contrast to Vash we're given the traveling "priest" and smooth operator Nicholas D. Wolfwood.
-Despite the trappings of holiness, Wolfwood is far more pragmatic in his treatment of human life, and the arguments between he and Vash, as well as Wolfwood's eventual confrontations with redemption, make him a particularly interesting character in his own right.
+Despite the trappings of holiness, Wolfwood is far more pragmatic in his treatment of human life, and the arguments between him and Vash, as well as Wolfwood's eventual confrontations with redemption, make him a particularly interesting character in his own right.

 There's also Legato Bluesummers, Vash's nemesis and an insane nihilist (in the most literal sense), who is frankly among the most frightening anime villains I've ever seen.
 I'll leave it at that, but suffice it to say he's the perfect contrast to a life-loving moralist.

-Though Vash, the series, almost from the start, bluntly addresses a simple precept: "Thou shalt not kill."
+Through Vash, the series, almost from the start, bluntly addresses a simple precept: "Thou shalt not kill."
 This simple, powerful concept has been ignored, rationalized, and explained away throughout history, but Trigun digs far deeper into this idea than most stories have the bravery to do.
 Better yet, even though it seems to present clear-cut answers, a variety of differing opinions are raised by various characters and situations, and the series is hiding plenty of murky gray area behind its obvious philosophies.

 Trigun also addresses an issue that's conveniently left out of many pacifist discussions: Holding all life sacred isn't as simple as not pulling the trigger, and the risk isn't just for the person who has forsaken killing.
 More interesting still, even though this conundrum is arguably the point of the whole series, it is addressed through action rather than words.
-Since it isn't discussed as bluntly as the other moral concepts, it's surprisingly easy to overlook despite how clearly--indeed, unflinchingly brutally--it is demonstrated.
+Since it isn't discussed as bluntly as the other moral concepts, it's surprisingly easy to overlook, despite how clearly--indeed, unflinchingly brutally--it is demonstrated.

 The Japanese voice acting is another of Trigun's strong points.
 Vash has a voice with plenty of whiny dweeb in it, but not in an annoying way, and the dramatic (and smoothly cheesy) parts of his persona are carried equally well.
 Wolfwood is also smooth, fun, and generally likable (with one of those ever-popular Osaka dialects).
-Hiromi Tsuru does a great, lively Meryl, although there's not much depth to the role, but that's balanced by Milly; her high-pitched voice takes a bit of getting used to, but she's likable and generally believable when she gets serious.
+Hiromi Tsuru does a great, lively Meryl, although there's not much depth to the role.
+She's balanced by Milly; her high-pitched voice takes a bit of getting used to, but she's likable and generally believable when she gets serious.
 I didn't spend much time with the English dialogue; Vash is the high point, but isn't quite as much fun as the original.

 On balance Trigun is first and foremost a comedy--and a funny one at that--with real substance later in the series.
 There's enough semi-goofy gunfighting to keep anybody happy, an ongoing story that is anything but funny, and a gripping conclusion laden with serious, powerful, and thought-provoking subject matter.
 Best of all, the themes are comfortably compartmentalized, so it all fits together into a thoroughly enjoyable series with a message that sticks with you after it's over.